MazamaScience/MazamaCoreUtils/README.md

 ```
 A suite of utility functions providing functionality commonly
 needed for production level projects such as logging, error handling,
-cache management and date parsing.
+cache management and date-time parsing.
+Functions for date-time parsing and
+formatting require that timezones be specified explicitly, avoiding a common
+source of error when working with environmental time series.
 ```

 ## Background